 Top 10 employee benefits and their tax (dis)deductibility

-In addition to the salary, interesting work and a relaxed team, company benefits contribute to employee satisfaction.
+In addition to the salary, interesting workload and a relaxed team, the company's benefits also contribute to employee satisfaction.
 In addition, they will also help you with recruitment.
 However, setting up benefits translates into the tax burden of the company and the employees.
 Take a look at the different types of benefits and their tax implications to see which ones are most beneficial for you and your employees.

 What are employee benefits?

-Employee benefits are non-financial or financial rewards that an employer provides to its employees over and above their basic salary.
-These benefits promote employee motivation, loyalty and satisfaction, and thus translate into work productivity.
+Employee benefits (also known as perquisites) are non-financial or financial rewards that an employer provides to its employees over and above their basic pay.
+These benefits promote employee motivation, loyalty and satisfaction, and thus translate into labour productivity.

 Some benefits are tax-advantaged and can pay off for you as an employer and for your employee in terms of taxes and insurance contributions.
 Generally, benefits are divided into: